lve-org/lve/README.md

 {"test":"tests/dummy/a_plus_b/test.json","args":{"temperature":0.1},"response":"1415499","run_info":{"openai":"0.28.0","timestamp":"Mon Sep 11 23:40:09 2023"},"is_safe":false}
 ```

-### How can you contribute?

-You can contribute through one of the following:

-- Create a new test following the procedure described above
-- Add a new instance of the existing test
-- Transfer existing test to a new model
-- Try to reproduce existing tests by running them yourself and adding a new instance
-- General contributions to the codebase (e.g. taking one of the Github issues)

 ### LVE Tools

 Next to `prepare`, `record`, `commit` and `pr`, the `lve` CLI tool provides a number of utilities to help with the documentation and tracking of LVEs: